infincek/gatsby-site/data/departments/civil-engineering/index.md

 mission: "To provide quality education to students at undergraduate level through constant knowledge upgradation and to strive to maintain pace with the latest and most sophisticated innovations, research and development in the field of civil engineering within the ambit of sustainable development."
 ---

-###Program Educational Objectives

-The following objectives are what the faculty expects graduates from the program to be able to accomplish a few years after the commencement of their careers and stem directly from the program mission.
-The alumni from the Bachelor of Technology in Civil Engineering (B. Tech.
-CE) program at Civil Engineering Department of College of Engineering Kidangoor should:

-1. Practice in civil engineering or a related field.
+### Program Educational Outcomes (PEO)
+- **PEO1**-Have sound knowledge and technical skills required and remain productive in the field of Civil Engineering.
-2. Practice and propagate concept of sustainable engineering.
+- **PEO2**-Practice and propogate concept of sustainable engineering.
-3. Pursue advanced or continuing education in civil engineering or a related field.
+- **PEO3**-Pursue advanced or continuing educatiion in Civil Engineering or a related field.
-4. Act as responsible, effective, and ethical citizens.
+- **PEO4**-Act as responsible, effective and ethical citizens.
-5. Communicate and collaborate effectively.
+- **PEO5**-Communicate and collaborate effectively.
 <br>

 ###Program Outcomes